 - Then, to make the cookies thick and pillowy soft you’ll need to chill the dough.
 Chilling is ABSOLUTELY mandatory because the batter is very sticky.

 - After you’ve finished making the dough, form into balls of about 3 tablespoons each – I got 18 cookies.
 Your cookies should be taller than they are wide (see the picture below ↓).

-The truth is, these double chocolate cookies are too good to pass up.
+The truth is, these double chocolate chip cookies are too good to pass up.
 Buttery, ultra chocolatey, oozing with chocolate chips and probably the softest cookies you’ll ever eat.
 I’ve made them 3 times in the last 2 weeks, and not once did anyone pass them by.

 Chocolate aficionados – it’s time to get baking.